-Joshua Aibel is following in his father's footsteps.
+Joshua Aibel, Gallery Co-Director, is following in his father's footsteps.
 Brought up surrounded by the furniture and decorative arts in which Moderne Gallery specialized, he joined the gallery in 2008 as an apprentice in the restoration studio.
 His deep familiarity with the furniture was developed through an intimate interaction with the pieces on a very basic level.
 He was a sales associate at SOFA NYC and Modernism, shows held at the Park Avenue Armory in NYC.
-In 2010, he became a partner in Moderne Gallery.
+In 2010, he became the co-director of Moderne Gallery.

-Jason Joyce, director of our restoration studio, is Robert Aibel's nephew, rounding out what is essentially a family business.
-In the 1990's he began his association with Moderne Gallery as its manager.
+Jason Joyce, Director of Restoration, is Robert Aibel's nephew, rounding out what is essentially a family business.
+In the 1990's he began his association with Moderne Gallery as gallery manager.
 In 2005, he redirected his efforts and has proven to be one of the most talented restorers in the business.
 His work on Moderne Gallery's vintage inventory preserves the integrity and historical accuracy of the work while returning spectacular woods to their original beauty.

 Christine Moriarty, Gallery Manager, joined Moderne Gallery in 2014.
 As a Philosophy graduate from Temple University, her penchant for how and why we compose our everyday world led her to realize her passion for design and decorative arts.
 Upon graduation, Christine worked for Mingei International Museum where she stregthened her familiarity and fondness for American studio craft.
 Growing up in Southeastern Pennsylvania surrounded by antiques and woodworkers broadened her admiration and understanding of furniture making.
 Her multifaceted passion for design is reflected in her various contributions as Gallery Assistant.